VirajAgarwal1/lox/README.md

 **Because the best way to learn something is to build it yourself.**

-Using existing parser generators like YACC or ANTLR is fine for production work, but you don't truly understand parsing theory until you've:
-- Debugged why a grammar is ambiguous
-- Implemented FIRST/FOLLOW set computation by hand
-- Watched your DFAs accept and reject tokens
-- Generated working code from grammar specifications
-- Dealt with left recursion and left factoring issues
-- Designed a streaming architecture that actually works
-- Built a parser to parse the grammars that define how to build parsers

-**The main challenge: Making it streamable.** I initially thought "I'll build a parser" but quickly realized I wanted something more ambitious - a parser that could handle massive inputs efficiently, emit events incrementally, and not require loading entire parse trees into memory.
-This single design goal drove weeks of additional research and implementation.
-Was it harder than I expected?
-Absolutely.
-Did I learn exponentially more because of it?
-Without question.

-This project is proof that with curiosity, persistence, and a lot of research, you can build complex systems from first principles.
-Every bug fixed taught me something.
-Every feature implemented deepened my understanding.
-Every design decision for the streaming architecture revealed new insights into how parsers work.
-The streaming parser, in particular, required a level of planning and forethought I hadn't anticipated - but solving those challenges was incredibly rewarding.
+You don't truly understand parsing until you've debugged ambiguous grammars, implemented FIRST/FOLLOW computation by hand, watched your DFAs work, and built parsers that generate parsers.
+The streaming architecture was particularly challenging—handling massive inputs efficiently with bounded memory required weeks of additional research, but taught me more than any textbook could.

-**If you're learning about compilers, I encourage you to build something like this too.** Pick a challenging goal (like streaming), commit to understanding it deeply, and iterate until it works.
-The journey is just as valuable as the destination.
+This project proves that with curiosity and persistence, you can build complex systems from first principles.
+If you're learning about compilers, pick a challenging goal, commit to understanding it deeply, and iterate until it works.

-## Future Improvements

-### Lexer

-1. **DFA Optimization**
-   - Trie-based approach for exact keyword matching would be faster
-   - Token grouping by character class (digits, letters, operators) before DFA dispatch

-2. **Scanner Efficiency**
-   - Skip DFAs that return INVALID from subsequent token processing
-   - Fix the "twice processing" issue where first rune of each token is processed twice

-### Parser

-1. **Error Recovery**
-   - Better error messages with suggestions
-   - Panic mode recovery for syntax errors

-2. **Performance**
-   - Memoization for parser combinators
-   - Lazy evaluation strategies

-### General

-1. **Regex-based DFA Generation**
-   - Automatically generate DFAs from regex patterns
-   - Would make token definitions much more flexible

 ## What I Learned